DBLQUAD

 if not isinstance(result, (int, float)):

-return "scipy.integrate.dblquad error: non-numeric result."
+return "Error: scipy.integrate.dblquad returned a non-numeric result."

 numeric_result = float(result)